Exact solution to a class of problems for the Burgers' equation on bounded intervals: Exact implicit solution

 subject to the initial condition

 and to the homogeneous Robin boundary conditions for $0 \le t \le T $

-Equation (\ref{eq06}) is subject to the initial condition (\ref{eq07}) (where $ u(l_1,0) $ can be assumed not null without lost of generality), and to homogeneous Robin boundary conditions (\ref{eq08}) and (\ref{eq09}).
+Equation (\ref{eq06}) is subject to the initial condition (\ref{eq07}) (it is assumed that $u(l_1,0)$ is not null), and to homogeneous Robin boundary conditions (\ref{eq08}) and (\ref{eq09}).
 Now, the system (\ref{eq06})-(\ref{eq09}) is well defined with a boundary value problem for a linear reaction-diffusion equation with constant coefficients.
 The exact solution has been provided in the Laplace domain for such problems in Anani \cite{An-approximations}.

 We briefly recall that, for a nonhomogeneous linear reaction-diffusion equation with constant coefficients:

 subject to the initial condition

 and to the boundary conditions for $ 0 \le t \le T $: